 Education: With parents focused on income, children are often tasked with gathering water, which means less time for school.
 With clean water steps from home, children can attend school without interruption.

 Opportunity: With their new found time, families can focus on generating extra income, spending time together, or attending school.

 Empowerment: Empower communities with the tools they need to create a sustainable society.
 Empower moms with healthy kids, empower children with time for education.

 Restore Hope to a Community by Restoring a Well.

-Did you know there are 400 forgotten wells in Mityana?
+Did you know there are thousands of forgotten wells in Uganda?
 With your help, we can restore all of them!
-Wells of Life has restored over 353 forgotten wells.
+Wells of Life has restored over 250 forgotten wells so far.
 Give the power back to a community through clean water today by restoring a well.